How the T5013 partnership information return works and benefits for small businesses

 Partnership structures

-There are three types of partnership structure in Canada.
+There are three types of partnership structures in Canada.

 General partnership

-A general partnership (GP) can be formed with an oral or written agreement, and requires no formal business filing.
-All partners are equally liable for debts and losses.
+You can form a general partnership (GP) with an oral or written agreement.
+You do not need to file any formal business documents.
+All partners share equal liability for debts and losses.

 Limited partnership